 I earned my BA, Phi Beta Kappa, in Art History at Colorado College and attended Art Center College of Design.
 After 23 years as an award-winning freelance graphic designer, I realized that I enjoyed training my teenage employees and decided to become a high school teacher, so I enrolled at City University and earned a Masters degree and CTE certification.
 I also earned National Board Certification.
 I am now in my 19th year of teaching all things Adobe Digital Media.
-After teaching Adobe software in Taiwan for 5 years, I am back in the United States to continue my quest of helping students realize the joy of computer graphics.
+After teaching Adobe software in Taiwan for 6 years, I am back in the United States to continue my quest of helping students realize the joy of computer graphics.